-These clean eating chocolate chip cookies are perfect for your sweet cravings!
+These chocolate chip cookies are perfect for your sweet cravings!

 Far be it from me to try and ruin anybody’s eating plan.
 But every once in a while, it’s nice to splurge and know you haven’t destroyed your plan completely.
 Am I right?
 I mean, if you can splurge and still call it “clean”, isn’t that better than drowning yourself in a bunch of “unclean” foods?